BonnieToGamer/CSharpCheatSheet/README.md

 ## Usage <a name = "usage"></a>

-Open your preferred language currently there is only [swedish](sv.ipynb).
+Open your preferred language.
+Currently there is only [swedish](sv.ipynb).